goshevs/mariadbSpiderHPC/README.md

 4. The name of the database `$MDB_DATABASE_NAME`, wirtten out to file `dbName` in `$MDB_CONF_DIR`.

 In addition, users must create a backend credentials file (if it does not exist already) in `$MDB_CONF_DIR` which must contain a username and password for accessing the backend db instances.
 The two pieces of information have to be provided in this order, on seperate consecutive lines starting from the first line, and flush against the left margin.

-## Utility functions/modules
+## Python and R utilities

 Repo [sparkDBUtilities](https://github.com/goshevs/sparkDBUtilities)
-contains R utility functions for pushing Spark RDD's to MariaDB distributed tables.
+contains Python and R utilities for pushing Spark RDD's to MariaDB distributed tables.
+The need for such utilities arises from the fact that table schemas do not propagate automatically from the frontend db instance to the backend db instances.

-TODO: similar python functionality.